dotnet/csharpstandard/standard/variables.md

 ### 10.2.2 Static variables

-A field declared with the `static` modifier is called a ***static variable***.
+A field declared with the `static` modifier is a static variable.
 A static variable comes into existence before execution of the `static` constructor ([§15.12](classes.md#1512-static-constructors)) for its containing type, and ceases to exist when the associated application domain ceases to exist.

 The initial value of a static variable is the default value ([§10.3](variables.md#103-default-values)) of the variable's type.